module 1Lab.Path where

 β†’ PathP P p q ≑ Path (P i0) p (transport (Ξ» i β†’ P (~ i)) q)

-We can see this by substituting either i0 or i1 for the variable i.
+We can see that the first definition is well-formed by substituting either i0 or i1 for the variable i.

 • When i = i0, we have PathP (Ξ» j β†’ P j) p q, by the endpoint rule for transport-filler.